 Remuneration Scheme Date of Stockholders' Approval Executive, Non-Executive and Independent Directors do not receive remuneration or benefits, in their capacity as such.
 They only receive per diem for attending Board and Board Committee Meetings.
 The current per diem rates for Directors is Php 250,000 per Board Meeting and Php 125,000 per Board Committee Meeting.
 Not applicable.
 Under Sec.
 30 of the Corporation Code, per diems are excluded from compensation which is subject to approval by a majority vote of stockholders.
 On September 30, 2014, the Board of Directors approved the increase in director's fee from P200,000 to P250,000 for Board meeting attendance and from P75,000 to P125,000 for Board Committee meeting attendance, retroactive to January 2014.
 The director's fee was last adjusted in January 2009.
-The Executive Compensation Committee recommended the increase based on the results of the survey on Board remuneration conducted by Towers Watsons Philippines, Inc., which considered the size of the PLDT Group in terms of revenues, net income and total assets, that PLDT is listed in the NYSE, and PLDT's director's fees/per diem for attendance in Board/Board Committee meetings.
-Committee meetings.
+The Executive Compensation Committee recommended the increase based on the results of the survey on Board remuneration conducted by Towers Watsons Philippines, Inc., which considered the size of the PLDT Group in terms of revenues, net income and total assets, that PLDT is listed in the NYSE, and PLDT's directors do not receive compensation with a variable component other than the director's fees/per diem for attendance in Board/Board Committee meetings.